tmpbased/CnstSynReqtificator/README.md

 # CnstSynReqtificator
-Run Reqtificator via Synthesis on "Constellations - A true RPG" collection.
+Run Reqtificator via [Synthesis](https://github.com/Mutagen-Modding/Synthesis) on [Constellations - A true RPG](https://next.nexusmods.com/skyrimspecialedition/collections/9zfscf) collection.

+# Note
+Only v5.2.3 branch of [Requiem](https://github.com/ProbablyManuel/requiem) is supported for now.
+Other versions may require some changes to compile/work.

 # Installation
-1. Download https://github.com/ProbablyManuel/requiem/archive/refs/tags/v5.2.3.zip or check out v5.2.3 branch of https://github.com/ProbablyManuel/requiem
+1. Code -> Download ZIP.
+2. Install it like a typical mod.

-2. Copy files from this repository to components\mutagen-reqtificator folder, so that SynReqtificator.sln is in the same folder as mutagen-reqtificator.sln
+   SynReqtificator.csproj should end up in the same folder as Reqtificator.csproj.
-3. Run Synthesis -> Local Solution -> Existing -> set Solution Path to a path to SynReqtificator.sln & set Patcher Projects to SynReqtificator.csproj (it'll likely be preselected)
+3. Run Synthesis and go to Local Solution -> Existing:

+   Set Solution Path to ...\Skyrim\Data\Source\Reqtificator\SynReqtificator.sln

+   Set Patcher Projects to SynReqtificator.csproj (it'll likely be preselected)
 4. Go to User Settings and choose mods you want to reqtify.
+5. Run the patcher.

 # Known Issues
 Issue: _System.IO.IOException: The process cannot access the file '...\Skyrim\Data\Patches for the Indifferent.esp' because it is being used by another process._